George177013/backup-script/README.md

 3. **Backup Destination Setup**: Prompts the user to choose a backup location or creates a default folder.
 4. **Automated Backup**: Compresses selected files and folders into a ZIP file with a timestamp.
 5. **Event Logging**: Records all actions, warnings, and errors in a log file for better traceability.
-6. **Cross-Platform Compatibility**: Supports Windows, Linux, and macOS environments.
+6. **Cross-Platform Compatibility**: Supports Windows and Linux environments.

 ## Requirements